ceph/ceph/doc/rados/configuration/network-config-ref.rst

 #. **Peformance:** OSDs handle data replication for the clients.
 When OSDs
    replicate data more than once, the network load between OSDs easily dwarfs the network load between clients and the Ceph cluster.
 This can introduce latency and create a performance problem.
-Recovery and rebalacing can also introduce significant latency on the public network.
+Recovery and rebalancing can also introduce significant latency on the public network.
 See `How Ceph Scales`_ for additional details on how Ceph replicates data.
 See `Monitor / OSD Interaction`_  for details on heartbeat traffic.